Students – Testing Positive, Quarantine & Isolation

 After testing positive, contact tracing, quarantine, and isolation are some of the many ways the University is helping to reduce the spread of COVID-19 within the Penn community.
 Those who test positive will be contacted and connected to care and contact tracing teams.

-Those who test positive for COVID-19 should not schedule a screening test for 90 days.
+Those who have had a positive COVID-19 test in the past 90 days should test if new symptoms present.
 Individuals should use PennOpen Pass every day in case new symptoms or exposures arise during the 90-day period.

 A contact tracer will follow-up with anyone who tests positive to ensure the person isolates and gets the needed healthcare.
 The contact tracer will also ask about activities leading up to infection and the contacts they may have had.
 These conversations are thorough, nuanced, and require collaboration between the individual and contact tracer.